The Appalachian Trail in Baxter State Park is subject to the all Park trail closures.

-The northernmost 10 miles of the Appalachian Trail is in Baxter State Park, hosted by the Baxter State Park Authority.
+The northernmost 10 miles of the Appalachian Trail (AT) is in Baxter State Park, hosted by the Baxter State Park Authority.
 Baxter State Park is considered a “quasi-State agency” and the Park is managed as a large public trust.
 The AT inside Baxter State Park is managed by the Baxter State Park Authority in accordance with the Trust Communications, rules and policies that govern Baxter State Park.
 Day use hiking of Katahdin has been managed under a controlled use model for the past 3 decades.
 The following policies apply to AT hikers entering Baxter Park:

 - Southbound AT hikers must comply with entrance and camping policies and fees governing the general public.

 - All AT hikers (northbound, southbound, section and flip-flop) must secure an AT Hiker Permit at the Katahdin Stream Campground Ranger station before attempting to summit.

 - Northbound AT hikers (thru and section who have hiked 100 miles) may camp at “The Birches” at Katahdin Stream if space is available.
 The Birches is limited to a maximum of 12 persons/night and the fee is $10/person.
 There is no “work for stay” in Baxter State Park.